-The snorkeling at Islas Marietas is easily the best I did in Puerto Vallarta.
+The snorkeling at Islas Marietas is easily the best in Puerto Vallarta.
 The water is crystal-clear, and seeing the rock formations underneath gives you a whole new appreciation for how special these islands are.

-Marietas Island Eco-tour
+Marietas Islands Eco-tour

 On the rocks, you can spot the blue-footed booby and some 90 other bird species.
 It actually made me feel although I’d been transported back to the Galapagos Islands!

-Hidden Beach Tour
+Hidden Beach Tour Puerto Vallarta